RealityMoez/fcis_library/README.md

 # FCIS Library: Static 'Book Library' Template

 FCIS Library is a user-friendly web application that allows users to browse and access books online.
-Featuring a navigation bar, a comprehensive book list, and purchase links for each book.
+Featuring a navigation bar, a comprehensive book list, and a purchase link for each book.

 ---